emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

         print('')
 ```

-So far, we expect all our implemenation above to work.
-Testing, we implement a program (as below) which brings all together.
+So far, all our implementations are working and putting it together should work too!
+Putting it all together, we implement a program (as below) that tell us about the Employees productivity and their Calculate their Payroll.

 ```python
 import PayrollSystem